wanghaobit/KGE-Models/README.md

 ```

 ### Evaluate models
-To generate the evaluation results of a pre-trained model, simply change the `--train` flag in the commands above to `--inference`.
+To generate the evaluation results of a pre-trained model, simply change the `--train` flag in the commands above to `--test`.

 For example, the following command performs inference and prints the evaluation results (on both dev and test sets).
 ```
-./run.sh configs/<dataset>-<KGE model>.sh --inference <gpu-ID>
+./run.sh configs/<dataset>-<KGE model>.sh --test <gpu-ID>
 ```

 ### Add new models